 If you can’t locate a campground nearby, most cities allow RVs to park in the street or driveway in residential areas for a week or so (always consult local laws, especially in HOA neighborhoods).

-While you won’t have access to 50 or 30-amp service, an appropriate size extension cord, adapter, and water source will keep you in comfort for your stay.
+While you won’t have access to 50- or 30-amp service, an appropriately sized extension cord, adapter, and water source will keep you comfortable for your stay.
 However, installing a residential 30 or 50-amp RV outlet is relatively inexpensive, and if you visit often, you can offer to pay for it to make future visits more convenient.